banner

 Alternatives to the open-source intelligence framework "osintframework"

-When I first ventured into the OSINT field, the first learning website recommended to me by my seniors was osintframework.com.
+When I first ventured into the OSINT field, the first learning website recommended by my predecessors was osintframework.com.
 This site not only guided me into

 The framework does not directly host tools but serves as a directory linking to various online resources, tools, and websites that can be used for OSINT purposes.
 It is a valuable resource for those conducting investigations, cybersecurity analysis, background checks, and anyone interested in collecting information from public sources.

-The OSINT framework is widely used in cybersecurity, journalism, law enforcement, and research to collect data from publicly accessible resources, supporting investigations or gathering intelligence about specific topics, companies, or individuals.
-The user interface is typically intuitive and user-friendly, allowing users to browse different categories and find tools relevant to their needs.
+The OSINT framework is widely used in cybersecurity, journalism, law enforcement, and research to collect data from publicly accessible resources, supporting investigations or gathering intelligence on specific topics, companies, or individuals.
+The user interface is typically intuitive and easy to use, allowing users to browse different categories and find tools relevant to their needs.

 Website: osintframework.com

-Therefore, the author @malfratsind created his version of the open-source intelligence framework.
+Therefore, the author @malfratsind created his own version of the open-source intelligence framework.

 https://map.malfrats.industries/